tuonglab/Nikita-project/README.md

 # Nikita PhD Project

-This repository contains work for aim 1 of my PhD: developing a single-cell atlas of myeloid cells in human cancer, and other associated analyses (TCGA, etc).
+This repository contains notebooks for all work for my PhD: developing a single-cell atlas of myeloid cells in human cancer, and other associated analyses.
+See README file inside the notebooks folder for more detailed breakdown

 ## Folder structure